 - Hang it to dry for at least 24 hours.

-The VEBA Resource Center offers 1-hour virtual Yoga Flow classes, Mondays and Wednesdays at 1 pm, featuring Vinyasa Flow, a contemporary yoga style that incorporates movements that are synchronized with breath.
-Grab your clean yoga mat and register here.
+The VEBA Resource Center offers Yoga Flow Classes, featuring Vinyasa Flow, a contemporary yoga style that incorporates movements that are synchronized with breath.
+Check out our calendar to sign up for an upcoming class.